Fadhila068/student-behavior-dashboard/README.md

 4. Internet quality and diet quality are associated with variations in average exam scores across different groups.

-5. Female students represent the largest gender group in the dataset, although the difference compared with male students is relatively small.

-6. Higher mental health ratings are accompanied by higher average exam scores in the dashboard.
+5. Higher mental health ratings are accompanied by higher average exam scores in the dashboard.

 ---